yoshinorin/qualtet/docs/_docs/remarks/index.md

 ## Private Key for JWT

-Qualtet has a private-key with an in-memory for generating/validating JWT.
-It's generated when booting the http-server (qualtet).
-It means JWT will be invalid if the http-server reboot.
+Qualtet has an in-memory private key for generating/validating JWT.
+It's generated when booting the HTTP server (Qualtet).
+This means JWT will be invalid if the HTTP server reboots.

 ## Need Entropy